jflamy/owlcms4/docs/Fly.md

    fly launch -i owlcms/owlcms:stable
    ```

-      - You will be asked for the name of the application: in our example use `myclub`
+   - Name of the application: your choice, in our example we use `myclub`

-   - You should use your `personal` organization
+   - Organization: you can use the default `personal` organization.

-   - **Answer `y` (YES) ** when asked if you want a Postgres database.
+   - Postgres Database: IMPORTANT, answer **y (YES)**  when asked if you want a Postgres database.
 This is required for owlcms to store its data.

-      - **Answer n (No)** when asked if you want a Redis database
+   - Redis : Answer **n (No)**

-      - **Answer n (No)** when asked to deploy immediately.
+   - Deploy immediately: Answer **n (No)**

-3. Add memory for the application and launch it.
+3. Request more  memory for the application and then launch it.
    ```
    fly scale memory 512
    fly deploy